 Forest degradation relates to loss of biomass (carbon) and reduction in the capacity of forests to produce ecosystem services.
-Forest fire is one of the major drivers of forest degradation.
-It damages and hinders regeneration, seedling growth and destroys non-timber forest products under lower strata of forest floor.
-It is also believed to trigger soil erosion due to the destruction of natural vegetation.
-Forest fire is caused either due to careless handling of fire by forest dwellers and herders or intentionally by poachers for hunting and local communities for grass improvement.
-The spread of forest fire has been difficult to handle due to inadequate trained human resources and firefighting equipment.
-Early preparations for forest fire like fire line management, removal of dry biomass are also inadequate.
-Unsustainable and illegal harvesting is other driver of forest degradation.
+Unsustainable and illegal harvesting is one of the drivers of forest degradation.
 Harvesting of forest products comprise felling of trees and saplings (mostly illegally) for timber and poles, firewood collection for household use and sell, and repeated and unsustainable harvest of fodder.
 Unemployment has motivated many people for illegal collection of timber, firewood for sale.
 Demand-supply gap of forest products through legal channel also motivates people for illegal and unsustainable harvest.
 The other important causes are unregistered lands and insufficient private land forests due to small landholdings.
 Households with unregistered lands are deprived of timbers and firewood distributed legally.
 The forest regulation also prohibits felling and sale of forest products from unregistered lands.
 It has demotivated local people for developing private land forest.
+Forest fire is other major drivers of forest degradation.
+It damages and hinders regeneration, seedling growth and destroys non-timber forest products under lower strata of the forest floor.
+It is also believed to trigger soil erosion due to the destruction of natural vegetation.
+Forest fire is caused either due to careless handling of fire by forest dwellers and herders or intentionally by poachers for hunting and local communities for grass improvement.
+The spread of forest fire has been difficult to handle due to inadequate trained human resources and firefighting equipment.
+Early preparations for forest fire like fire line management, removal of dry biomass are also inadequate.
 Open and uncontrolled grazing negatively affects regeneration and growth of seedlings and ultimately causes forest degradation.
-People are dependent on forests for grazing due to lack of specified grazing lands, inadequate fodder production in private lands and lower financial capacity to switch to stall feeding.
+People are dependent on forests for grazing due to loss of grazing lands, inadequate fodder production in private lands and lower financial capacity to switch to stall feeding.

 Ineffective forest management practice is also one of the drivers of forest degradation.
-It is mainly associated with institutional weakness caused by lower financial capacity and technical resources; poor forest enhancement; and ineffective forest governance due to deficiency in forest sector transparency, declining accountability, weak coordination and cooperation among forest stakeholders and users especially the women, poor and marginalized groups (Figure 10).
+It is mainly associated with institutional weakness caused by lower financial capacity and technical resources; poor forest enhancement; and weak forest governance due to deficiency in forest sector transparency, declining accountability, and weak coordination and cooperation among forest stakeholders (Figure 10).